The best automotive April Fools’ from over the years

 This mocked-up Sprinter 63 S supposedly packed a four-litre twin-turbo V8 with 503bhp and could race up to 62mph in just over five seconds.

 Seating six, the interior was as luxurious as any Mercedes you care to mention too.
 Probably the thirstiest and least fleet-friendly commercial vehicle ever but there’s a tiny part of us that wishes this makes production one day.

 We’ve all seen some dodgy number plate fonts, but last year Honda took personal plates to a whole new level.
 Purportedly responding to demand from younger drivers, it announced that it was in talks with the Driver & Vehicle Licensing Agency to introduce the new system.

 Apparently, 96% of respondents aged under 30 indicated a preference for emojis rather than traditional lettering.
-There’s no joking around for Honda this year, that has just launched the all-new Civic.
-We’ve already driven it, but unfortunately our press car had to make to with mundane numerals, rather than an emoji.
+There’s no joking around for Honda though, that has an all-new Civic on the way.

 Don’t mind DIY?
 How about the i’Kia?